Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Challenges and future research directions

 \section{Challenges and future research directions}

 \gls{essl} addresses challenges in representation learning and algorithmic optimisation.
-The intersection of \gls{ec} and \gls{ssl} can be beneficial to automate the design of neural networks when the labelled data is scarce~\cite{vinhas2024towards}, or when there is a need to design networks that can be transferred to multiple tasks~\cite{garcia2024progressive}.
-Additionally, \gls{essl} can be used to improve different aspects of \gls{ea} algorithms without depending on labels.
+The intersection of \gls{ssl} and \gls{eml} can be beneficial to automate the design of neural networks when the labelled data is scarce~\cite{vinhas2024towards}, or when there is a need to design networks that can be transferred to multiple tasks~\cite{garcia2024progressive}.
+Additionally, \gls{essl} can be used to improve different aspects of \gls{ec} algorithms without depending on labels.
 Nevertheless, five main challenges were identified in this field, aiming to provide guidance on future work to be done within \gls{essl}.